the-swerve/WabiSabi/readme.md

 # WabiSabi CMS

 Users:
-* Edit your entire site in-line with very easy editors.
+* Edit your entire site in-line.
 * Sign in using a single password to administer the site.
 * Create new pages and links dynamically.
 * Automatically generate the navigation for the site.